silnrsi/font-akatab/documentation/source/features.md

 ## Common features list
 <p>The Akatab fonts contain logic that uses features to render certain glyphs and sequences properly.
-This logic processes the sequence of glyphs and outputs the proper visual representation.<br>
+This logic processes the sequence of glyphs and produces the proper visual representation.<br>

-The sections below show the use of some formatting characters, noteably the TIFINAGH CONSONANT JOINER (U+2D7F) and RIGHT-TO-LEFT OVERRIDE (U+202E).
+The sections below show the use of some formatting characters, notably the TIFINAGH CONSONANT JOINER (U+2D7F) and RIGHT-TO-LEFT OVERRIDE (U+202E).
 A recommended keyboard for Tifinagh characters and these special characters can be downloaded at the [Keyman Tuareg Tifinagh keyboard](https://keyman.com/keyboards/tuareg_tifinagh) web site.

 ### Contextual shaping
 <p>Two Tifinagh characters, TIFINAGH LETTER YAL (U+2D4D) and TIFINAGH LETTER YAN (U+2D4F), could cause ambiguity when they appear next to each other.
 To prevent uncertainty, the second character in the sequence is raised as in the example below:<br>